grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/08 Tags and Groups.md

 | `service`           | the RPC service name for gRPC                                                                                                                       |
 | `expected_response` | `true` or `false` based on the [responseCallback](/javascript-api/k6-http/setresponsecallback/); by default checks whether the status is 2xx or 3xx |

-To disable some of the above tags, you can use the [`systemTags` option](/using-k6/k6-options/reference/#system-tags).
+To disable some of the preceding tags, use the [`systemTags` option](/using-k6/k6-options/reference/#system-tags).
-Keep in mind that some data collectors (e.g. `cloud`) may require certain tags.
+Note that some data collectors, for example `cloud` runs, may require certain tags.

-You can also enable some additional system tags if you need them:
+The following system tags are optional.
+You can enable them if you you need them:

 | Tag           | Description                                                                                                                       |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------------- |